yi-ding-cs/EmT/README.md

 )
 preds = EmT(data)
 ```
-## Example of the usage of EmT for regression tasks
+## Example of EmT for regression tasks
 ```python
 from EmT_Reg.py import EmT
 # I use a dummy data input as an example here